Anti-Armenian sentiment: Since the 1990s

 On April 24, 2021, U.S. President Joe Biden officially recognized the Armenian genocide.

 On September 24, 2021, the St. Peter Armenian Church in Fernando Valley, California, was vandalized.
 The suspect broke eight very rare stained glass windows of the church with a baseball bat.
 The ANCA-WR Executive Director Armen Sahakyan said “This act of vandalism is especially concerning as we recently marked one year since the Armenophobic hate crimes that took place in San Francisco.”.
 The Los Angeles Police Department continues its investigation on this crime.

 In the 2022 Los Angeles City Council scandal, Nury Martinez referred to Areen Ibranossian, an advisor to councillor Paul Krekorian, as "The guy with one eyebrow."
 Martinez wasn't able to recall the last name and Cedillo replied "It ends in i-a-n, I bet you."
 Ibranossian said, "This type of depiction of Armenians is not uncommon and is too often tolerated."
 Growing up in Torrance, California, he was called "towel head" and "camel jockey."

 In 2023, the Consumer Financial Protection Bureau (CFPB) ordered Citigroup to pay $24.5 million in fines and $1.4 million in restitution to Armenian Americans, alleging that the bank had illegally discriminated against members of the ethnic group and had unjustly denied them credit cards for which they had applied in a period beginning in 2015 and ending in 2021.
 According to the CFPB, Citigroup employees used the presence of -ian or -yan in applicant surnames as an indicator that a customer should undergo enhanced screening processes, while also deciding to avoid making mention of this screening method in emails.
 (The suffixes -ian and -yan are frequently found in Armenian surnames.)

+In January 2026, a civil rights complaint against Mehmet Oz, administrator of the Centers for Medicare & Medicaid Services (CMS) since 2025, was filed by California government officials in reference to a video Oz posted accusing Armenian-owned businesses in Los Angeles of involvement with healthcare fraud.
+Oz had gestured at signs in Armenian language script on a local Armenian bakery, alleging there was fraud "by the Russian Armenian Mafia, you notice the lettering and language behind me".
+In response, Oz was accused of anti-Armenianism, including by the Armenian National Committee of America.

+On April 30, 2026, Florida representative Randy Fine appeared on The Jenny Beth Show and remarked about his Republican primary challenger Dan Bilzerian that he "lives in Las Vegas when he's not in his foreign country of Armenia" (Bilzerian was born in Florida), called him a "little Armenian," and added that "we don't want Armenians to be able to serve in Congress."